How to Use the Command 'smbpasswd' (with Examples)

 Retype new SMB password:

-Password changed for user username.
+Password changed for user <username>

-4: Delete a Samba user:
+Use Case 4: Delete a Samba User

 sudo smbpasswd -x username